AAlx0451/Small-LibC/README.md

 Full time and string are implemented.
 Full ANSI printf is implemented.
 StdLib is TODO, Locale is VERY low-priority

+Note that LibM (IEEE&ANSI full BTW) and string are git submodules, so run git submodule update --recursive --init

 ## License
 All of my code is a Public Domain (Unlicense).
 Note that 0ae2e51 commit and older are MIT-licensed